The Safest Countries in Africa 2024 (RANKED)

 Sudan

-Sudan is the 46th safest country in Africa, making it one of the least safe in the continent.
-This country, located in East Africa, ranks 154th in the world and has a GPI score of 3.007.
+Sudan is the least safest country in Africa.
+This country, located in East Africa, ranks 162nd in the world and has a GPI score of 3.327.
+Only one other country, Yemen, ranks below Sudan in terms of safety.

 The UK Government, as well as many other governments, advises against travel to Sudan, to avoid harm.
 There was a pollical coup in Sudan in 2021, which caused a political crisis that is still ongoing.
 Efforts are being made to resolve the situation, but stability has not yet been achieved.